Medical University of South Carolina

 66.JPG

 Medical University of South Carolina (MUSC) is the tertiary, academic referral center for Eastern South Carolina.
-We are located in downtown Charleston SC and have recently opened a new addition to our hospital that brings the total number of beds to 874.
-We are the only Level 1 trauma center serving the entire East Coast of South Carolina, a catchment area of about 1.5 million people.
-The medical center has critical care units dedicated to trauma/general surgery, cardiothoracic and vascular surgery, neurosurgery, medicine, cardiology, pediatrics and neonatology.
+We are located in downtown Charleston SC.
+We are the only Level 1 trauma center serving the entire East Coast of South Carolina, a catchment area of about 1.5 million people, as well as the only Burn Center in the entire state.
+The medical center has critical care units dedicated to trauma/general surgery/burn, cardiothoracic and vascular surgery, neurosurgery, medicine, cardiology, pediatrics and neonatology.

 MUSC offers an ACGME approved, one year Surgical Critical Care Fellowship.
 The rotations will provide the Fellow with exposure to the intricate pathology of all types of surgery patients.
-Through the year the Fellow will learn the principles of complex fluid management, hemodynamic monitoring, mechanical ventilation, wound care and surgical nutrition.
+Through the year the Fellow will learn the principles of complex fluid management, hemodynamic monitoring, mechanical ventilation, wound care and surgical nutrition, and burn care.
 This patient population will also provide ample exposure to bronchoscopy, endoscopy and the correlate percutaneous procedures such as tracheostomy and gastrostomy tube placement.
-In addition, experience in the administartive and organizational aspects of directing a surgical ICU will be provided.
+In addition, experience in the administrative and organizational aspects of directing a surgical ICU will be provided.

-The Fellows will work with faculty members that are certified in surgical critical care by the American Board of Surgery on a critical care team that is also composed of surgery and anesthesia residents, as well as medical students.
+The Fellows will work with faculty members that are certified in surgical critical care by the American Board of Surgery on a critical care team that is also composed of surgery residents, APPs, and medical students.
 The Fellow will be the team leader, involved in the primary evaluation of critically ill patients, instrumental in the formation and implementation of appropriate care plans and responsible for assuring high-quality patient care.

 Given the importance of initial evaluation, resuscitation and operative management of trauma and emergency surgery patients, our fellows have an opportunity to participate in the care of these patients as junior attendings under the supervision of our faculty.